shenwei356/kmcp/docs/database.md

     with overlap (-`l/--split-overlap`).
-2. When splitting by number of fragments, **all sequences (except for these mathching any regular expression given by `-B/--seq-name-filter`) in a sequence file are concatenated before splitting**.
+2. When splitting by number of fragments, **all sequences (except for these mathching any regular expression given by `-B/--seq-name-filter`) in a sequence file are concatenated with k-1 Ns before splitting**.
 3. Both sequence/reference IDs and fragments indices are saved for later use, in form of meta/description data in `.unik` files, and will be reported in `kmcp search` results.